Shenzhen Kaifa Technology Co., Ltd.

 Shenzhen Kaifa Technology Co., Ltd. (深圳长城开发科技股份有限公司 (shēn zhèn zhǎng chéng kāi fā kē jì gǔ fèn yǒu xiàn gōng sī)), known professionally as Kaifa, is an electronics manufacturing services (EMS) provider.
-Headquartered in Shenzhen, China, operates ten R&D and manufacturing bases located in China (Shenzhen; Suzhou; Huizhou; Dongguan; Chengdu; Chongqing and Guilin), Malaysia, and Philippines, occupying a total area of more than 580,000 m2.
+Headquartered in Shenzhen, China, operates ten R&D and manufacturing bases located in China (Shenzhen; Suzhou; Huizhou; Dongguan; Chengdu; Chongqing and Guilin), Malaysia, and Philippines, occupying a total area of more than 580,000 m^{2}.
 As of 2020, it has become one of China's largest manufacturers of smart meters and control systems, and one of the largest semiconductor memory module manufacturers in China.
 Its product, hard disk heads, accounts for more than 10% of the global market share.

 History

 Kaifa was founded in 1985.
 Approved by the Shenzhen Municipal People's Government, the company was reorganized and registered as a joint stock limited company on October 8, 1993.
 Meanwhile, the company has been approved by the Shenzhen Securities Management Office and listed on the Shenzhen Stock Exchange.
 With registered capital of RMB 875,518,521, the company's legal representative is James Zhou.

 In 1985, Kaifa was founded in Shenzhen, China.

 In 1992, Kaifa was recognized as a high-tech enterprise in Shenzhen.

 In 1994, Kaifa was listed on the Shenzhen Stock Exchange.

 In 2005, Suzhou Kaifa Technology Co., Ltd. was incorporated.

 In 2011, Huizhou Kaifa Technology Co., Ltd. was incorporated and Dongguan Kaifa Technology Co., Ltd. was incorporated.

 In 2014, Kaifa Technology Malaysia Sdn.
 Bhd was incorporated.

 In 2015, entered the semiconductor and IC packing and testing sector with a full acquisition of Payton Technology (Shenzhen) Co., Ltd.

 In 2016, Chengdu kaifa Technology Co., Ltd. Incorporated.

 In 2017, sub-brand "UCC" was founded; Kaifa Technology USA.
 Inc. was established; Kaifa Technology (Philippines), Inc. was established; Chongqing Kaifa Technology Co., Ltd. was registered; 株式会社 Kaifa Technology Japan was established.

 In 2018, Guilin Kaifa Technology Co., Ltd. was incorporated.

 In 2020, Hefei Peyton Technology Co., Ltd. was established.

 In the first half of 2021, Kaifa achieved operating income of 7.955 billion yuan, a year-on-year increase of 14.43%.
 The net profit attributable to shareholders of listed companies is 273 million yuan, a year-on-year increase of 42.34%.